Responsible gambling – help & advice

 How to stay safe when playing online slots

 These tools allow you to safely limit both the amount of money you can spend, as well as the time you spend playing online slots.
-Even if you don’t feel you have a problem with excessive gambling, it’s worth still using these features.
+Even if you don’t feel you have a problem with excessive gambling, it’s still worth using these features.

 Deposit limits